 Over the past few years, RSP Systems has worked to bring their GlucoBeam monitor to market as a non-invasive and convenient glucose monitoring technology for diabetes patients.
 To do so, they’ve conducted multiple small clinical trials testing various settings on the device to improve protocols, estimate the signal-to-noise ratio, and increase the accuracy of the measurements.
 But the success of their studies depended on gathering highly accurate data ready for analysis.
 And with multiple trials running—some multicenter—they needed a bird’s eye view of all their studies with minimal manual effort.

-Using Castor EDC, RSP Systems can now seamlessly capture clinician, patient, device, and any other external data and get a complete overview of all the data linked to an individual patient.
+Using Castor EDC, RSP Systems can now capture clinician, patient, device, and any other external data and get a complete overview of all the data linked to an individual patient.
 In particular, they’ve made great use of the monitoring feature in Castor EDC for a comprehensive overview of all the queries, data validations, and dropped verifications in each of their studies.
 They could find all the active validation fields in their study forms, reports, or surveys and easily filter by the type—Exclusion, Warning, and Message.
 From there, they could find out from which site the validation errors originated, compare the field values with the reference values defined during the validation setup, and jump to the step with the validation errors.

 5. Manage mid-study changes with ease